Trade Union Congress of the Philippines: Party-list nominee

 In the 16th Congress, he served as chairperson in the following committees: Committee on East ASEAN Growth Area (EAGA) from August 2013 to June 2014, Special Committee on Food Security from July to October 2015, and the Committee on Overseas Workers Affairs from October 2015 to June 2016.
-He also served as the Senior Vice Chairperson of the Ad Hoc Committee on the Bangsamoro Basic Law and the Vice Chairperson of the Committee on Labor and Employment.
+He also served as the senior vice chairperson of the Ad Hoc Committee on the Bangsamoro Basic Law and the vice chairperson of the Committee on Labor and Employment.
 He was also a member of the Commission on Appointments from July 2014 to June 2015.

-In the 17th Congress, he served as the Chairperson of the Committee on Poverty Alleviation.
+In the 17th Congress, he served as the chairperson of the Committee on Poverty Alleviation.

-In the 18th Congress, he served as the Chairperson of the Committee on Overseas Workers Affairs and as Vice Chairperson of the Committee on Labor and Employment and the Committee on Civil Service and Professional Regulation.
+In the 18th Congress, he served as the chairperson of the Committee on Overseas Workers Affairs and as Vice Chairperson of the Committee on Labor and Employment and the Committee on Civil Service and Professional Regulation.

 He was also a member of the Philippine delegation to the 36th ASEAN Inter-Parliamentary Assembly (AIPA) General Assembly held in Kuala Lumpur, Malaysia in September 2015 and to the 24th Association of Southeast Asian Nations (ASEAN) Summit and the 10th Brunei Darussalam–Indonesia–Malaysia–Philippines East ASEAN Growth Area (BIMP-EAGA) Summit in Nay Pyi Taw, Myanmar in May 2014.

 Currently, in the 19th Congress, he serves as a Deputy Speaker of the House of Representatives.

-Personal life

-Mendoza is married to North Cotabato Governor Emmylou Taliño-Mendoza.
-He is the father of the Representative of the 3rd District of Cotabato and Assistant Majority Leader Ma.
-Alana Samantha Santos, and Emilio Ramon Mendoza.

-Deputy Speaker Mendoza is also a military reservist with the rank of major in the Reserve Force of the Philippine Army.